Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Tracking with ML -based Prediction and Association Networks

 \subsection{Single Association Network (SANT)}

 Our association network uses a data-driven approach to solve the NP-hard data association problem {\cite{DA_hungarian.1955,DA_JPDA.1993}}, which traditionally requires significant computational effort for optimal solutions {\cite{DA_hungarian.1955}}.
 Unlike conventional methods {\cite{DL_RNN_mot.2016, DL_RNN_data_association.2019}}, our \ac{SANT} model eliminates the need for a predefined distance matrix.
 Instead, it directly processes the current tracks and newly detected sensor objects, matching each new object to a track.
 This allows the network to autonomously learn its association strategy from training data, replacing the Hungarian Algorithm and a defined distance metric with a learning-based method.
+Note that the incoming sensor objects $Z_{t,1:m}$ and the tracked objects $X_{t,1:n}$ already have the same state vector, no mapping is needed and the measurement equation of a traditional Kalman filter is reduced to a unit matrix \cite{welch2006introduction}.